November 2021 English Channel disaster: Inquiries

 An inquiry in France in November 2022 indicated that the migrants called many times the emergency services in France and Britain, but no rescue was initiated following these calls.
 It later transpired that eighteen emergency calls were made by the migrants to the French authorities.
 It appears that the stricken dinghy, although in French waters, was not far from being in English waters, with the implication that each authority was expecting the other to come to the rescue first.

 Aftermath

 There have been ongoing negotiations between the UK and France about the channel crossings and particularly the financing of border protections.
 Both the UK and France have said that more needs to be done to deal with the problem and suggested that the other side is not doing enough.

+In June 2022, French police arrested fifteen suspected people smugglers in connection with the deaths.
+Another suspect was arrested in Britain in November.
+Nine people, including five French soldiers, were charged in May 2023 with failing to rescue the victims.